Ida Dalser: Persecution and death

 In 1917, Mussolini came back from the war.
 His political career accelerated, and in 1919, he went on to found the Fasci italiani di combattimento.
 In 1921, it became the National Fascist Party, and in the same year, he was also elected to the Chamber of Deputies.

 With the 1922 March on Rome, Mussolini seized power and became a dictator who was officially recognised by the reigning House of Savoy.

 Once Mussolini was in power, Ida Dalser and her son were placed under surveillance by the police, and paper evidence of their relationship was tracked down to be destroyed by government agents.
 She persisted in continuing to claim her role as the dictator's wife and even publicly denounced Mussolini as a traitor.
 She said that during his years in Milan, he had accepted a bribe from the French government, in exchange for political campaigning in support of the involvement of neutral Italy in the war on the side of France.

+However, her accusations were ignored, and fascist doctors had her committed to an asylum in Trento in 1926.

 Eventually, she was transferred to the island of San Clemente in Venice, where she died in 1937.
 The cause of her death was officially given as a "brain hemorrhage".